Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 (16 Jan.
 2009)

-Hrimthursum is the fifth full-length album from Sweden's Necrophobic, featuring
+Hrimthursum is the fifth full-length album from Sweden's Necrophobic,

-they not only expanded their own boundaries, but those of their fans as well.
+the end, they not only expanded their own boundaries, but those of their fans as well.

 It actually took some time for me to warm up to this album, initially.
-I heard one
+I heard

-for "Blinded By Light, Enlightened By Darkness".
+video for "Blinded By Light, Enlightened By Darkness".
 It was on this cold winter day that something just clicked, and I obtained

 the album a short time later.
 Though it's good to be selective, I had been asking far too much of the band; that they should